Our “Philosophy of Education” has our general statements on this aspect of home education so please read those points here.

 (And that means sweeter than peppermints too!)

 We encourage families to learn together daily from the Bible which is refreshing to our lives and “sweeter also than the honey and the honeycomb” (see Psalm 19:7-10, 119:103).
 This can be as simple as taking turns reading the Scripture and praying together, singing together, or memorizing verses to share with one another.
 Or it can be a more in-depth study time with hands-on or written activities.
 The Bible resources that Peppermint Stick Learning Company Inc. tends to offer are “supplemental” materials rather than “core” curriculum.
-However, we provide recommendations/links to excellent Bible resources, both the supplemental and core kinds, and tips under our blog posts – Walking By Faith.
-(These would be the kinds of materials to teach a Bible class, Sunday School group, or family Bible studies.)
+However, we provide recommendations/links to excellent Bible resources, both the supplemental and core kinds, and tips under our blog posts (e.g. Walking By Faith), the page called “Compilations of Bible-based Downloads” and under our new “LISTS” menu item at the top of this page.

 It is very meaningful when things are personalized to fit needs.
 The focus of the Bible lessons in your home, we believe, should be with freedom to parent your children with the topics and passages/verses which most apply to your individual family of various ages/maturity and stages of spiritual growth at a particular time – in other words, for you (not us) to choose which sections of the Scripture to emphasize or teach each day when you’re together.
 God will lead and guide you.
 In addition to prayerfully teaching the Bible by reading it together, we also would encourage you to wrap it around and around your daily lives as you interact both as a family group and as a parent to an individual child.
 Your situations will be unique but your example will be evident as you show (not just tell) about what God means to you in how you respond to things as they come up in your life!